Shaw slams fifty on return from doping ban as Mumbai win

 Assam kept losing wickets and no other batsman apart from Riyan Parag (38 off 33 balls) showed spine as Mumbai defended the target with ease.
 Dhawal Kulkarni (2/28), Dube (2/3), Shams Mulani (2/15), Shardul Thakur (1-23) and Shreyas Iyer (1-28) shared the spoils.

 Meanwhile, in the first game at Bandra-Kurla Complex, Pondicherry defeated Bengal by four wickets to grab their four points.
-Brief scores:
+In the other game at BKC, Haryana chased the 160-run target against Madhya Pradesh with four wickets in hand and Sumit Kumar top-scoring with an unbaten 44.

+And in the second game at Wankhede, Meghalaya, who had stunned Mumbai on Friday, got the better of Mizoram by 25 runs.
+Meghalaya's all-rounder Abhay Negi registered the fastest fifty in Syed Mushtaq Ali trophy in 14 balls, surpassing the record held by Robin Uthappa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)